Welcome to Cabrillo Dance

 Cabrillo Dance Photos: Crystal Birns, Mara Milam, Beau Saunders

-Dancing with distance, masks, and a whole lot of empathy, Cabrillo dancers rehearsed in their separate homes and, for short periods at a time, on the stage of the Crocker Theater.
-These dances are a continuation of the creative and embodied spirit of the Cabrillo Dance Community as we move together through difficult times.
-They remind us that the bodies that are at risk from this virus are also vessels of creativity, expression, and collective spirit.
+These dances take place from the trails above campus to the portico of the historic Sesnon House.
+From lonely hallways to empty recital halls.
+They are a continuation of the creative and embodied spirit of the Cabrillo Dance Community as we move together through difficult times.
+They remind us that the bodies that are at risk from this virus are also vessels of creativity, expression, spirit, and connection.